The History of Great Falls College

 2010

-• Waded Cruzado appointed as President of Montana State University.
+• Dr. Waded Cruzado appointed as president of Montana State University.

-• Dr. Joe Schaffer accepted a permanent appointment as Dean/CEO of MSU – Great Falls.
+• Dr. Joe Schaffer accepted a permanent appointment as CEO and dean of MSU – Great Falls.

 • Great Falls Emergency Services donated a working ambulance to the EMS-Paramedic Program at MSU – Great Falls.

-• A 50kW wind turbine was installed which will provide supplemental power to the colleges trades building as well as serving as a training tool for students in the Sustainable Energy Program.
+• A 50kW wind turbine was installed, which provided supplemental power to the colleges trades building as well as serving as a training tool for students in the Sustainable Energy Program.

 • The college formed the Dean’s Advisory Council to help ensure a strong community voice in guiding the work of the college.